raisingthefloor/morphic-api-server/README.md

 * MORPHIC_ENC_KEY_PRIMARY
   * Format: `<name>:<value>`
      * name: any descriptive name.
 MUST NOT CHANGE AFTERWARDS (saved with the encrypted values in the DB)
+     * recommendation: use the date-string as the name: 20200601
      * Generate value: `openssl enc -aes-256-cbc -k <somepassphrase> -P -md sha1 | grep key`
 * MORPHIC_HASH_SALT_PRIMARY
   * Format: `<name>:<value>`
     * name: any descriptive name.
 MUST NOT CHANGE AFTERWARDS (saved with the encrypted values in the DB)
+    * recommendation: use the date-string as the name: 20200601
     * Generate value: `openssl rand -hex 16`
 * DATABASESETTINGS__CONNECTIONSTRING
   * A MongoDB connectionstring.
 Example: `mongodb://mongo:27017/Morphic` (but usually longer)
-* DATABASESETTINGS__DATABASENAME
-  * If the database name is not part of the ConnectionString, add it here.
-Example: `Morphic`
+  * If the connection string does not containt the database name, must also provide `DATABASESETTINGS__DATABASENAME`
 * EMAILSETTINGS__SENDGRIDSETTINGS__APIKEY
   * Sendgrid API KEY.
 Get it from Sendgrid.
 * HANGFIRESETTINGS__CONNECTIONSTRING